learosema/muzimake/README.md

 The only 32 bit platform tested so far is 32Bit DOS with DOS4GW and Watcom C.

 Type `wmake`.
 It will create an MUZIMAKE.EXE and copy DOS4GW.EXE into the current dir.
+In the current state, this one is only a bare bone skeleton.

-### "Unit tests"
+### "tests"

-There are a couple tests in this project.
-Well, without using a test framework, just tinier programs testing the functionalities.
+There are a couple "tests" in this project.
+Well, they're not unit tests, just tinier programs I built for experimentation and testing.
+They do give some confidence to ensure the things work :D.

-I didn't get a proper test framework working yet:

 ```sh
 wmake tests